Stage II COPD

 - Change in amount of mucus, either more or less

 - New sleep problems

 - Symptoms bad enough to require a hospital visit

 - Signs of scarring, holes, or enlargement in your lungs on X-rays and other images

 Tell your doctor if you have any of these.
 Get medical help right away if you feel confused or have trouble breathing.

 How Will My Doctor Test for It?

 As with stage I, you'll talk to your doctor about your health history and get a physical exam.
-You'll also take a simple breathing test, which tells you if you have COPD.
+You'll also take a simple breathing test (spirometry test).
 One of the results from it, known as "forced expiratory volume in one second" (FEV1), tells you the stage you're in.

 From there, you may get blood tests, exercise tests, imaging, and more.
 They'll reveal important details about how COPD is affecting your body and how your lungs are working.
 That can help you and your doctor figure out the best treatment.